angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 Root effects, on the other hand, are initiated when `effect()` is called outside the component tree, such as in a root service, or by setting the `forceRoot` option.

 The main difference between these effect types is their timing.
-Component effects operate as part of Angular's change detection, which allows them to safely read input signals and manage views dependent on component state.
+Component effects operate as part of Angular’s change detection, which allows them to safely read input signals and manage views dependent on component state.
 Root effects, however, run as microtasks, independent of the component tree or change detection.

 In this article, we only discuss **component effects**.